Forza Horizon 6 – Latest News And Release Date

 To address previous criticisms, the developers should also aim to retain popular cars from earlier series entries.

-Recent additions to the Forza Horizon 5 car list have fans talking about the significantly higher number of new JDM cars than any other region.
+Recent additions to the Forza Horizon 5 car list had fans talking about the significantly higher number of new JDM cars than in any other region.

 There was also a huge Japanese car rim update from legendary manufacturers like 5Zigen, Advan, Enkei, and Gram Lights, significantly expanding the customization options, as many requested.